Skip to content

 1. Multi-label target (most labels) takes precedence over single-label

-3. If two bindings have equal specificity, the resolver returns a diagnostic warning
+3. If two bindings have equal specificity, the resolver records a diagnostic; the first-registered binding is used

 Cypher Diagnostics